ezsolt23/ai_diff_driver/README.md

 # Special Thanks

-I have written this project as an honor to my father Zoltán Egri.
-We started our first robot project together back in 2002 and he was alway a great colleague, excellent problem solver and a loving father.
+I have written this project in memory of my father, Zoltán Egri.
+We started our first robot project together back in 2002 and he was alway a great colleague, excellent designer and engeenier and a loving father.
 Unfortunately he passed away in May 04 2020 so he could never see the finished project.
 I have written and open sourced this project as a honor to my loving father.
 I love you dad!
 Rest in peace!